 Lentils are one of the best plant-based protein sources you can include in your meals.
 They’re naturally rich in protein, with around 9g per 100g cooked, making them an excellent alternative to meat for anyone following a plant-based or flexitarian diet.
 But they’re not just about protein – lentils are also packed with dietary fibre, which helps support digestion, balance blood sugar, and keep you feeling fuller for longer.

-They contain a range of important micronutrients too, like iron, folate, potassium and magnesium – all essential for energy, immune health and heart health.
+They contain a range of important micronutrients too, all essential for energy, immune health and heart health.
 Because they’re so versatile and affordable, lentils are a brilliant ingredient for building nourishing meals without breaking the bank.

 According to the NHS, pulses like lentils count as one of your 5 a day and are a valuable part of a balanced diet.
 Adding them to recipes like this ragù is a delicious way to boost your fibre and protein intake naturally – and you won’t miss the meat.